A Simple Night Time Routine That Actually Helps You Recover, Rest, and Sleep Better

 Decompress

 Every night routine you'll find online will tell you the same thing — put your phone down, stop watching TV, and sit in silence.
 And maybe that works for some people.
-But for most of us?
-That's not rest.
-That's resistance.

 From My Decompress Rotation —